 Before you leave the property, be sure to pick up the pamphlets on the gardens and enjoy the local plants on display.
 You can learn about traditional herbal remedies for problems like hives, colic, and headaches.

 The Museum is located on the Six Nations of the Grand River Territory at 1037 Highway 54 Ohsweken, ON (corner of Highway 54 & Chiefswood Road).
 This is right near Chiefswood Park which hosts the Grand River Powwow every year.
-There’s a small fee for the guided tour (which is excellent).
+There’s a small fee for the guided tour.
 For current hours and pricing, see the museum’s web site http://www.chiefswood.com.